samapriya/satadd/README.md

     reproject           Batch reproject rasters using EPSG code

-    refresh             Refreshes your personal asset list and GEE Asset list idsearch            Does possible matches using asset name to give you asseth id/full path intersect           Exports a report of all assets(Personal & GEE) intersecting with provided geometry bandtype            Prints GEE bandtype and generates list to be used for export
+    eerefresh           Refreshes your personal asset list and GEE Asset list idsearch            Does possible matches using asset name to give you asseth id/full path intersect           Exports a report of all assets(Personal & GEE) intersecting with provided geometry bandtype            Prints GEE bandtype and generates list to be used for export